koliqi/imx23-olinuxino/README.md

 $: sudo apt-get install git

 -Hardware requirements
 SD card with two partition, 1st for boot and second for rootfs.
-See section 3. and 4.
+See section 3. and 4. for instructions for making the two partition SD card

 Getting the code:
 ---
 ```
 $: git clone https://github.com/koliqi/imx23-olinuxino
 ```
-This package contain initial patches usb support with kernel linux-3.X,
+This package contains patches that have initial usb support with kernel linux-3.X,
 Freescale imx-bootlets, Freescale utility elftosb2 and patches for imx-bootlets.

-Directory tree is as follow:
+Directory tree is as follows:

 imx23-olinuxino
 ├── bootlets